robdll/beautyline-webapp/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Environment Variables

+The contact form uses Resend via the server-only route `POST /api/contact`.

+- `RESEND_API_KEY`: Your Resend API key
+- `CONTACT_FROM_EMAIL`: Sender address (must be a verified sender in Resend), e.g. `Beautyline <no-reply@yourdomain.com>`
+- `CONTACT_TO_EMAIL`: Recipient address where contact requests should be delivered

+Define these in `.env.local` for local development and in your deployment environment for production.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: